 1 9 6 9 (UK)

-1 x 110 minute episode
+1 x 105 minute episode

 Immediately struck by the contrast between the Queen’s chilly public image and the wry, often funny persona when she relaxed, Heseltine urged the making of a TV documentary that would show royal life from the inside.

-The result was Royal Family, directed by the BBC’s Richard Cawston but produced as a joint venture between ITV and BBC and first screened in Britain on Sunday 29 June 1969 and soon shown in 140 countries.
+The result was Royal Family, a historic documentary film directed by the BBC’s Richard Cawston but produced as a joint venture between ITV and BBC.
+The commentary was spoken by Michael Flanders.

-The film presented scenes never before witnessed by the public; the inner workings of Buckingham Palace, onboard the Royal Yacht and the Royal Train, behind the scenes at daily events and special occasions, and holidays at Balmoral and Sandringham, Christmas at Windsor.
+The film presented scenes never before witnessed by the public; the inner workings of Buckingham Palace, onboard the Royal Yacht Britannia and the Royal Train, behind the scenes at daily events and special occasions, and holidays at Balmoral and Sandringham, Christmas at Windsor.